-On the other hand, final dividend income including deemed dividend shall be taxable in the year in which it is declared, distributed or paid by the company, whichever is earlier.
+On the other hand, final dividend income including deemed dividend shall be taxable in the year.
+In this, it is declared, distributed, or paid by the company, whichever is earlier.

 Deduction of expenses from dividend income

-If the dividend income is assessable to tax as a business income, then the assessee can claim the deductions of all those expenditures which have been incurred to earn that dividend income.
-These expenditures could be such as collection charges, interest on loan etc.
+If the dividend income is assessable to tax as a business income.
+Then the assessee can claim the deductions of all those expenditures which have been incurred to earn that dividend income.
+These expenditures could be such as collection charges, interest on loans etc.

-Whereas if the dividend income is taxable under the head of income from other sources, the assessee can claim a deduction of only interest expenditure which has been incurred to earn that dividend income to the extent of 20% of total dividend income.
-No deduction shall be allowed for any other expenses including commission or remuneration paid to a banker or any other person for the purpose of realising such dividend.
+Whereas if the dividend income is taxable under the head of income from other sources.
+Moreover, the assessee can claim a deduction of only interest expenditure which has been incurred to earn that dividend income to the extent of 20% of total dividend income.
+Further, there shall be no allowance of the deduction for any other expenses including commission or remuneration to a banker or any other person for the purpose of realizing such dividend.

 TDS on dividend income

-As per Section 194, TDS shall be applicable to dividends distributed, declared or paid on or after 01-04-2020.
-Further, an Indian company shall deduct tax at the rate of 10% from dividend distributed to the resident shareholders, if the aggregate amount of dividend distributed or paid during the financial year to a shareholder exceeds Rs.
+As per Section 194, TDS shall be applicable on the distribution of dividends, declaration of dividends or payment of dividends on or after 01-04-2020.
+Further, an Indian company shall deduct tax at the rate of 10% from dividend distributed to the resident shareholders.
+If the aggregate amount of dividend distributed or paid during the financial year to a shareholder exceeds Rs.
 5,000.